 What has improved since the last inspection?

-Since the last inspection, the nursery have ensured all staff have completed Ofsted's vetting procedure or new staff are in the process of this.
-The nursery has devised an effective system for recording staff's personnel records and qualifications.
-This ensures that the nursery is compliant with the National Standards.
+Since the last inspection, the nursery have completed Ofsted's vetting procedure or are in the process and they have devise an effective system for recording staff's personnel records and qualification.

 What is being done well?